par3k/Graduation-Project/README.md

 </br>
 </br>

-# Introduction of my project
+# Introduction of the project

 ## 0.Sturcture of the Entire project
 ![strc](https://github.com/par3k/Graduation/blob/master/img/structure%20of%20the%20entire%20system.png)